October 26, 2018 Musicology No Comments

 Funk You Right On Up…”

-And where’d he get the “Ring Ding Dong?”
+And then, where’d he get the “Ring Ding Dong?”
 Right here…

-This is not a sample.
+This is not a “sample!”
 Dre did not sample “Funk You Up.”
-He did not use the audio from “Funk You Up;” he just wrote some of “Funk You Up’s” material into “Keep Their Heads Ringing.”
-He rerecorded all the parts.
+He did not use the audio from “Funk You Up;” but instead wrote some of “Funk You Up’s” material into “Keep Their Heads Ringing.”
+He re-recorded all the parts.
 It’s the song “Funk You Up” that’s employed, not the recording.
 This is an interpolation.

 Same song, starting a few seconds earlier…

-What’s that book-book-booyakasha thing at the beginning?
+Hear that “book-book-booyakasha” thing at the beginning?
 It’s this KRS One track, Mad Crew.

 Now that’s a sample!
 Dr Dre took that right off KRS One’s record.

 So why did he choose to not sample the “Funk You Up” record?
-Plenty of possible reasons, some creative, and others practical.
-Creatively for example, the sample for better or for worse will always sound pretty much like the sample even if you manipulate it and feather it in to fit your production.
-Most often, especially if you cleared the sample, you let it be what it is, get all that value, historic and such, and build from there.
-But you’ll have far broader flexibility if you rerecord it; then you have all the component parts to play around with.
+There could be plenty of possible reasons, some creative, and others practical.
+Creative limitations for example.
+The sample for better or for worse will always sound pretty much like the sample even if you manipulate it and feather it in to fit your production.
+Most often, especially if you cleared the sample, you let it be what it is, get all that association value, historic and such, and build from there.
+But you’ll have far broader flexibility if you rerecord it; then you have all the component parts to play around with in the studio.

-By the way, another term, “replayed sample,” just adds to the confusion and this term should go away.
-But I’ll explain anyway.
-Say an artist would’ve liked to have used a sample, but couldn’t get or couldn’t afford permission from the record company that owns the recording, and so the artist “recreates,” or “re-performs” the recognizable piece of sound that is desired.
-Here the goal is to engineer it so that it sounds just like the record.
+By the way, another term, “replayed sample,” just adds to the confusion.
+Say an artist would’ve liked to have used a sample, but couldn’t get or couldn’t afford permission from the record company that owns the recording.
+The artist could choose to “recreate,” or “re-perform” the recognizable piece of sound that is desired.
+Here the goal is often to engineer it so that it sounds just like the record.
 There are people who specialize in recreating samples; it’s what they do, and it’s awesome.
-I prefer “recreate” to “replay” because to me it sounds a little more clinically correct and a little less confusing.

-So when you hear a piece of something in a song that’s not just similar, but obviously taken wholesale from another well known piece, do you hear the record exactly as you remember it sounding?
-That’s probably a sample.
-Or are you hearing the same song, maybe same melody and lyrics, but not like the original record?
+So when you hear a piece of something in a song that’s not just similar, but obviously taken wholesale from another well-known piece, do you hear the record exactly as you remember it sounding?
+If so, that’s probably a sample.
+Or are you hearing the same song, maybe the same melody and lyrics, but not like the original record?
 That’s more likely an “interpolation.”

-And if you didn’t do either of those things; you just wrote a song that sounds way too much like a preexisting song, that’s just run of the mill plagiarism and perhaps infringement.
-Those are different things too!
-Put a pin in that for another post.
+And if you didn’t do either of those things but you wrote a song that sounds way too much like a preexisting song, that’s just run-of-the-mill plagiarism and perhaps infringement.
+It’s neither sampling nor interpolating but a question of “substantial similarity,” where “substantial” can be thought of to mean, ‘the sort of similarity that shouldn’t be allowed.”